 My first ankylosing spondylitis pain dream

-The first dream that was controlled by my pain that I can recall is: I was walking around my hometown.
-If you’ve seen the movie split, you will be able to imagine what I’m about to say next.
-I was walking around my hometown carrying "Kevin Wendell Crumb," played by James McAvoy on my back.
-At the end of the movie, he is inhumanly strong, like the hulk.
-So, you can imagine that that is pretty heavy to be carrying on your back.
-I remember in the dream I was trying to put him down, but the more I tried the stronger and heavier he got.
-I know, hilarious right?
+In the first pain dream that I can recall, I was walking around my hometown.
+If you’ve seen the movie Split, you can imagine what I will say next.
+I was carrying "Kevin Wendell Crumb," played by James McAvoy, on my back.
+At the end of the movie, he is inhumanly strong, like the Hulk.
+So, you can imagine that he was pretty heavy to carry on my back.
+In the dream, I was trying to put him down, but the more I tried, the stronger and heavier he got.
+I know, hilarious, right?

-I have had many since this.
-Often the pain manifests in dreams simply as someone or something putting pressure on my back or slipping and falling on my back.
+I have had many ankylosing spondylitis pain dreams since this.
+Often, the pain manifests in dreams simply as someone or something putting pressure on my back or slipping and falling on my back.
 Or it may be a nightmare.
 The dreams may be fantasy or seem so real that I’m left confused when I wake up.
-The dreams are pure illusions but the pain I feel during them is real.
+The dreams are purely illusions, but the pain I feel during them is real.

 Pain nightmare

-Here is one example of pain controlling my dreams.
-It felt real.
-In the dream, I was driving home, and I crashed my car.
-Everything in the dream was real and correct, there was no fantasy in this dream.
-Everything looked real, the road, the houses, my car.
-Anyways, I crashed my car causing it to roll over and over until it landed upside down.
+Sometimes, the pain takes total control of my dreams, and it feels so real.
+In one pain nightmare, I was driving home and crashed my car.
+There was no fantasy in this dream; everything seemed like real life, including the road, the houses, and my car.
+When I crashed, my car rolled over and over until it landed upside down.

-Isn’t it crazy how much pain can control us, even our dreams?
-I hate being woken up by pain, but I would prefer that to have these scary realistic dreams controlled by my pain.
+Isn’t it crazy how much pain can control us, even while we sleep?
+I hate being woken up by pain, but I would prefer that to having these scary, realistic dreams controlled by my pain.

 Does anyone else have their pain manifest in their dreams?
 Or am I just a little crazy?
 I would love to hear your dreams, the crazier the better!